randyrossi/bmc64/NETWORKING.md

 2. Accept the reboot prompt, or save the settings and reboot.
 3. After reboot, open `Network -> WiFi Settings`.
 4. Use the Wi-Fi scan to select an access point when scanning is available.
+5. Select the `Modem Address` desired.
-5. Select `WPA-PSK` or `None` as appropriate.
+6. Select `WPA-PSK` or `None` as appropriate.
-6. Set the two-letter Wi-Fi country code.
+7. Set the two-letter Wi-Fi country code.
-7. Choose `Enter Password & Reboot`, enter the WPA password, and select `Save & Reboot`.
+8. Choose `Enter Password & Reboot`, enter the WPA password, and select `Save & Reboot`.
-8. After reboot, open `Network` and verify the assigned `IP Address`.
+9. After reboot, open `Network` and verify the assigned `IP Address`.

 Selecting Wi-Fi makes the Wi-Fi stack available at boot.
 It may take a 5-20 seconds after boot to connect to an access point depending if it needs to retry.